futureLABag/grunt-lesslint/README.md

   * Run `npm install`
   * Run `grunt` to compile the CoffeeScript code
   * Run `grunt test` to run the specs
+  * Release: `grunt clean lint coffee` to create the Javascript source

 ## Configuring